bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 ```

 The last part of the process checks If there are events associated with a pod, and updates the podCache as follows.
-`updateCache()` will inspect each pod and update it one by one in a single loop,
+"updateCache()" will inspect each pod and update it one by one in a single loop,
 so if many pods changed during the same "relist" period this process can be a bottleneck.
 Lastly, updated new pod lifecycle events are sent to eventChannel after updates.